winterland1989/stdio/README.md

 newtype Builder = Builder { runBuilder :: AllocateStrategy IO -> BuildStep IO -> BuildStep IO }
 ```

-These types are just to make builder runs under all different demand, we have three ways to execute builder:
+These types are just to make builder run under all different demand, we have three ways to execute builder:

 ```haskell
 buildBytes :: Builder -> V.Bytes